 The exact meaning of balancing a checkbook is this: You are keeping a record of all the checks, debits, and credits that hit your account.
 What you have in your record should also match the statements you get from your bank.

-The end goal is to make sure that the account balance you have recorded always matches the amount that the bank reports in your online banking and monthly statements.
+The end goal is to make sure that the account balance you have recorded always matches the balance of the bank reports that you have in your online banking and monthly statements.

 Otherwise, you’ll have an increased chance of bouncing a check or overdrawing your checking account balance to a negative balance.